sanketjpatel/namespace-deleter/README.md

   serviceAccountName: example-serviceaccount
 ```

-This pod will delete the namespace `example` when it sees a file named `done` in
+This pod will delete the namespaces `example-ns-1` and `example-ns-2` when it sees a file named `done` in
 `/tmp/results`.

 [k8s]: https://kubernetes.io/